 I was the first one to suspect that there was a chance Lucas had autism.
-At the time, my son wasn’t even two years old and had begun to show warning signs in his behavior.
+At the time, my son wasn’t even two years old and had begun to show signs in his behavior.
 He would flap his arms when he became excited and had to be tricked into making eye contact for photographs.
-With each passing day, it became clearer to me that something was wrong.
+With each passing day, it became clearer to me.

 That was one of the scariest periods of my life.
-It would be some time before I blurted it out during a family dinner at the California Pizza Kitchen, informing my wife of my suspicions.
+It would be some time before I blurted it out during a family dinner at the California Pizza Kitchen.
 For months prior, I was alone.
-His red flags were so clear to me while everyone continued on around him.
-I never said it out loud or told anyone my fears.
+His red flags were clear to me while everyone continued around him.
+I never said it out loud or told anyone about my fears.
+I couldn’t even tell you why it scared me.
+I just knew that, as a parent to a baby, “autism” was always a word used to drum up fear.
 All I could do was hope I was wrong and try to find reasons to believe that I was misreading his mannerisms.

 It was a while before everyone else did though.
 After that day, Lucas was carted to a number of different professionals in a number of different offices who gave a number of different takes on his progress.
-One neurologist even told my wife not to worry and that he would eventually come around.
+One neurologist even told us not to worry about anything and that he would “eventually come around”.
 According to Dr. Dipstick, my son was just a “Johnny Come Lately.”
-I told her that I don’t trust a diagnosis from a doctor who doesn’t even know what the term “Johnny Come Lately” means.
+Piece of advice – don’t trust a diagnosis from a doctor who doesn’t even know what the term “Johnny Come Lately” means.

-All the while, I asked one question to myself.
+All the while, I asked myself one question.

 Why does he do these things?